A scheme won’t transfer to the PPF if:

 - it’s rescued – for example, a new employer takes on responsibility for the scheme, or

-- it has enough assets or money to buy benefits with an insurance company, which are at PPF levels of compensation or above.
+- it has enough assets or money to buy benefits with an insurance company, which are at PPF compensation levels or above.

 If your scheme goes into the PPF, you will get a guaranteed minimum level of compensation.